Racing Point RP20: Season summary

 At the Italian Grand Prix, Stroll finished third and took the team's first ever podium.
 At the Eifel Grand Prix, Lance Stroll was unable to participate in qualifying and the race due to having tested positive for coronavirus.
 Hülkenberg would serve as his substitute for the next two sessions, finishing 8th after starting 20th.

 At the Turkish Grand Prix, Stroll achieved the team's first ever pole position, with teammate Pérez qualifying third.
 In the race, Stroll led early into the race but eventually dropped to ninth, while Pérez achieved second place, taking the team's second podium finish.
 Pérez came close to taking the team's third podium finish in the Bahrain Grand Prix, but a late engine failure in lap 54 forced him to retire.
 Earlier in the race, Stroll's car was flipped upside down due to a collision with Daniil Kvyat, which meant Bahrain was the first race in which both cars did not score a point in the 2020 season.
-At the Sakhir Grand Prix, Pérez gave Racing Point their first win as a constructor and as a legal entity while Stroll also finished on the podium with his 3rd-place finish.
+At the Sakhir Grand Prix, Pérez gave Racing Point their first and only win as a constructor and as a legal entity while Stroll also finished on the podium with his 3rd-place finish.
 This was the first time any incarnation of the team had won a race since Jordan won the 2003 Brazilian Grand Prix.
 It was the fifth Grand Prix victory for any incarnation of the team.